 We define "Contribution" as revenue less revenue share payments and online advertising costs, or, as reported in our consolidated statements of operations, revenue less cost of revenue (i.e., gross profit), as adjusted to exclude the following items from cost of revenue: equity-based compensation; salaries, wages, and related costs; internet and hosting costs; amortization; depreciation; other services; and merchant-related fees.
 We define "Contribution Margin" as Contribution expressed as a percentage of revenue for the same period.
 Contribution and Contribution Margin are non-GAAP financial measures that we present to supplement the financial information we present on a GAAP basis.
 We use Contribution and Contribution Margin to measure the return on our relationships with our supply partners (excluding certain fixed costs), the financial return on and efficacy of our online advertising costs to drive consumers to our proprietary websites, and our operating leverage.
 We do not use Contribution and Contribution Margin as measures of overall profitability.
-We present Contribution and Contribution Margin because they are used by our management and board of directors to manage our operating performance, including evaluating our operating performance against budget and assessing our overall operating efficiency and operating leverage.
-For example, if Contribution increases and our headcount costs and other operating expenses remain steady, our Adjusted EBITDA and operating leverage increase.
-If Contribution Margin decreases, we may choose to re-evaluate and re-negotiate our revenue share agreements with our supply partners, to make optimization and pricing changes with respect to our bids for keywords from primary traffic acquisition sources, or to change our overall cost structure with respect to headcount, fixed costs and other costs.
-Other companies may calculate Contribution and Contribution Margin differently than we do.

-Contribution and Contribution Margin have their limitations as analytical tools, and you
+We present Contribution and Contribution Margin because they are used by our management and board of directors to manage our operating performance, including evaluating our operational performance against budget and assessing our overall operating efficiency and operating leverage.
+For example, if Contribution Margin decreases, we may choose to re-evaluate and re-negotiate our revenue share agreements with our supply partners, to make optimization and pricing changes with respect to our bids for keywords from primary traffic acquisition sources, or to change our overall cost structure with respect to headcount, fixed costs and other costs.
+Other companies may calculate Contribution and Contribution margin differently than we do.
+Contribution and Contribution Margin have their limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results presented in accordance with GAAP.